 - The right to be notified – If there has been a data breach which compromises your personal data, then you have a right to be informed within 72 hours of first having become aware of the breach.

-We have produced a free GDPR information document for our customers that will help you to understand what GDPR means to your business and we have also produced a free WDUK GDPR policy template for our customers which is available on request.
+We have written a Knowledge Base article called ‘Writing Your GDPR Policy‘ for our customers that will help you to understand what GDPR means to your business and we have also produced a free WDUK GDPR policy template, which is available on request, for our customers.